Information About 2019 Edgar® Awards

 Best Fact Crime Nonfiction only.
 Hardbound paperback or e-book.
 (Note: This category includes books about actual crimes as well as those detailing how to solve actual crimes.)

 Best Critical/Biographical Hardbound, paperback or e-book.
 “Biographical” refers to biographies of mystery writers or other notable practitioners of the genre, not to criminals.
 Those books should be submitted to the Best Fact Crime committee.

 Best Short Story From magazines, periodicals, e-zines, or book-length anthologies, 1,000 to 22,000 words.
 Stories under 1,000 words (mini- or flash fiction) do not qualify for this category.
 Stories over 22,000 words should be submitted to Best Novel, Best First Novel, or Best Paperback Original/Ebook category.
 This committee also selects the winner of the Robert L. Fish Memorial Award for the best published mystery short story by a previously unpublished American author.
 When submitting a story for the Fish Award, please note this in the category section of the entry form.

 Best Juvenile Mystery Hardbound or paperback.
-Preschool up to Grade 7 (ages 5-11), but not including, Young Adult.
+Preschool up to Grade 7: ages 5-12, but not including, Young Adult.

-Best Television Series Episode Teleplay Submit copy of DVD of episodes actually aired.
+Best Television Series Episode Teleplay Submit copy of DVD and a copy of the final script of episodes that have actually aired.